ths-community/podman/README.md

 **CAUTION!!!** - the installtion procedure will always grab the full harddisk and overwrite existing content without any further warning.
 It is *NOT* made for co-existence with other operating systems like Windows, Linux oder MacOS which you know from desktop setups.

-There are two easily way to deal with this "special feature"
+There are two easily ways to deal with this "special feature"

-* Use a type1 hypervisor like Proxmox, Hyper-V oder ESXi - or at least VirtualBox or VMware workstation - to provide a virtual machine with seperated virtual disks
+* Use a type1 hypervisor like Proxmox, Hyper-V oder ESXi - or at least VirtualBox or VMware player/workstation - to provide a virtual machine with seperated virtual disks
 * Use a seperate hardware PC or notebook which does NOT contain anything (any more) that is still needed

-In a hypervisior / virtual target machine you can configure to use the ISO as virtual CD-ROM -
+In a hypervisior / virtual target machine you can configure to use the ISO as virtual DVD / CDROM -

 In case of a real hardware (called: bare metal) you need to burn the ISO file onto a DVD (not recommended) or make a raw copy to an USB device (recommended) - to make such a bootable USB stick use a tool like "rufus" under windows - or in Linux it is